The Atacama Cosmology Telescope: A Measurement of the DR6 CMB Lensing Power Spectrum and its Implications for Structure

 \subsubsection{Isotropy}

-We test for consistency of our lensing measurements across different regions of sky by dividing our sky into 50 patches $10 ^{\circ}\times25^{\circ}$ non overlapping patches.
+We test for consistency of our lensing measurements across different regions of the sky by dividing our sky into 50 patches $10 ^{\circ}\times25^{\circ}$ non-overlapping patches \footnote{The whole footprint is divided into $10^\circ \times 25^\circ$ rectangular patches but some patches at the edge of the map include masked, zeroed regions outside our analysis footprint.
+This is why $50\times250 = 12500\,\si{deg}^2$ does not correspond to the exact area of $9400\,\si{deg}^2$; the fact that some regions (e.g., patch 33) only include a small unmasked area also explains why such regions’ spectra have larger errors.}.
 We compare the lensing power spectrum obtained in each patch, debiased and with errors estimated from simulations using our baseline procedure described in Sec. \ref{sec:reconstruction}.
 The tests show that our bandpowers are consistent with the assumption of statistical isotropy in the lensing signal and lensing power spectrum.
-Furthermore, effects such as beam asymmetry and small time-variations can all lead to spatially varying beams which could induce mode coupling similar to lensing.
+This test is particularly targeted towards identifying spurious residual point sources in the map; higher spatial resolution and smaller patches are helpful for this.
+It complements well other tests of isotropy with larger regions: for example, the comparison of north vs south patches where we similarly did not find any evidence for anisotropy.
+Furthermore, effects such as beam asymmetry and small time variations can all lead to spatially varying beams which could induce mode coupling similar to lensing.

 The bandpower consistency across the different regions also provides evidence that there are no problematic beam variations across the analysis footprint.

 \abds{The ensemble of 50 isotropy lensing is shown in Fig. \ref{Fig.diffband}.
 These have PTE values consistent with a uniform distribution; the distribution of the combined 100 lensing and curl null bandpowers passes the K-S statistic with a PTE of 0.66 as shown in Fig. \ref{fig.distisotropy}.}